Peter Kelly (judge)

-Peter Thomas Kelly (born 17 June 1950) is an Irish lawyer who held various judicial roles between 1996 and 2020.
-He began his career working in the civil service, before becoming a successful barrister.
-He was first appointed a Judge of the High Court in 1996, having an instrumental role in the establishment of the Commercial Court division of the court in 2004.
-He was one of the first judges appointed to a new Court of Appeal when it was established in 2014.
-He returned to the High Court in 2015 on becoming the President of the High Court, a role which he held until retiring in 2020.
+Peter Thomas Kelly (born 17 June 1950) is a retired Irish judge.
+He served as President of the High Court from 2015 to 2020, a Judge of the High Court from 2015 to 2020 (and previously from 1996 to 2014) and a Judge of Court of Appeal from 2014 to 2015.
 He was an ex officio member of the Supreme Court of Ireland while President of the High Court.

-Early career
+Early life and education

 Kelly was born in Dublin in 1950 and attended O'Connell School.
+He was educated at University College Dublin and the King's Inns.

+Legal career

 Upon leaving school, he worked as a civil servant at the High Court Central Office.
-He was educated at University College Dublin and the King's Inns.
-He was called to the Bar in 1973.
+He was called to the Irish Bar in 1973.
 Kelly then worked in the European Division of the Department of Justice in Brussels and Luxembourg until he commenced practice in 1975.
 He was also called to the Bar of England and Wales and the Bar of Northern Ireland in 1981 and 1983 respectively.

 He became a Senior Counsel in 1986.
 He primarily practised in commercial and chancery law, though he also acted in constitutional law cases.
 He represented Fianna Fáil politician Des Hanafin in a case seeking to have Fifteenth Amendment of the Constitution of Ireland, permitting divorce, declared to be unconstitutional.
 The Supreme Court appointed him to argue for the right of the unborn in a reference made by President Mary Robinson under Article 26 of the Constitution of Ireland to the Supreme Court regarding the Information (Termination of Pregnancies) Bill 1995.

 Kelly acted for families of the victims Stardust fire seeking compensation from the Stardust Victims Compensation Tribunal in 1986.
 Other clients over the course of his career included the Aga Khan and Ben Dunne.

 He is a bencher at the King's Inns since 1996 and Middle Temple since 2014.